Pfizer tops Q1 forecasts; vaccine sales slide as expected

-Pfizer topped Wall Street expectations Tuesday even as revenue shrank and sales of its top-selling COVID-19 vaccine crumbled as expected in the first quarter.
+Pfizer beat first-quarter forecasts as revenue took an expected dip, but the drugmaker predicted a sales rally later this year.

-Comirnaty vaccine sales fell 77% to $3 billion in the first three months of the year, compared with more than $13 billion during the same stretch last year.
+The pharmaceutical giant said Tuesday that total revenue dropped 29% in quarter, as sales tumbled for its market-leading COVID-19 vaccine, Comirnaty.
+The vaccine brought in $3 billion in the first three months of this year compared to more than $13 billion in last year’s first quarter, when virus cases were soaring.

-Analysts anticipated that drop as the drugmaker shifts from supplying governments through big contracts to selling the vaccine on the commercial market.
-Pfizer expects sales from Comirnaty to drop 64% this year and revenue from its market-leading COVID-19 treatment Paxlovid to slide 58%.
+Both analysts and Pfizer have predicted that drop as the drugmaker shifts this year from supplying governments through big contracts to selling the vaccine on the commercial market.

-Sales of Paxlovid actually jumped past $4 billion in the first quarter, largely due to the timing of a final delivery for Pfizer’s U.S. government contract.

-The company said Tuesday that it also expects significantly lower sales from its vaccine and treatment in the second quarter compared to the first.
+The company said Tuesday that it also expects significantly lower sales from its vaccine and COVID-19 treatment, Paxlovid, in the second quarter compared to the first.
 But commercial sales are expected to kick in later this year, after leftover government inventory is absorbed.

+Plus Pfizer also expects a revenue boost later this year from new product launches and fall vaccinations.

-Both the vaccine and treatment have generated billions in revenue for Pfizer over the last several quarters.
-But the drugmaker also produces other vaccines and is expanding its cancer treatments.
+Both the vaccine and treatment have generated billions in revenue for Pfizer over the last several quarters and have easily become the drugmaker’s top sellers.
+But Pfizer also produces other vaccines and is expanding its cancer treatments.

 Analysts expected earnings of 98 cents per share on $16.61 billion in sales, according to FactSet.

-Pfizer also reaffirmed its forecast for full-year earnings to range between $3.25 and $3.45 per share.
+Pfizer also reaffirmed on Tuesday its forecast for full-year earnings to range between $3.25 and $3.45 per share.
 That forecast initially fell short of Wall Street expectations when Pfizer released it in January.

 FactSet says analysts now expect earnings of $3.39 per share.